teckscam/teckscam/README.md

 ### About me
-I'm a systems developer for CNC machine and Robotics for steel industry ! 🦖 :bug:
+I'm a systems developer for CNC machine and Robotics for steel industry !

 - General interest in technology, science and programming
 - My base tools are c/c++ and python